Camino del Norte Day 1 – Irun to Igueldo

 I have developed a simple lightweight Camino packing list after walking The Camino de Santiago numerous times.
 If you want to travel with a lightweight pack this is the packing list for you.

-Some of the links above are affiliate links via amazon and other partners, which means that I will receive a small commission should you purchase using my link.
+Some of the links above are affiliate links via amazon, the amazon influencer programme and other partners, which means that I will receive a small commission should you purchase using my link.
 This doesn’t cost the purchaser any extra money and helps fund my adventures and ongoing content creation for all my readers.